yotamgardosh/Face-Landmark-Recognition/README.md

 5. Evaluation: Visualize the model's predictions on the validation dataset using the show_examples function.

 ## Requirements
-Python 3.x
+* Python 3.x
-PyTorch
+* PyTorch
-torchvision
+* torchvision
-Matplotlib
+* Matplotlib
-NumPy
+* NumPy
-OpenCV
+* OpenCV

 ## Contributors
 Yotam Gardosh

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT License](./LICENSE)LICENSE file for details.